vince340/shrina-proxy/README.md

 /proxy?url=https%3A%2F%2Fcdn2.example.com%2Fsegment-2.ts
 ```

-This ensures that all segments and resources referenced in the playlist are also proxied through Shinra.
+This ensures that all segments and resources referenced in the playlist are also proxied through Shrina.

 ## License